godatadriven/godatadriven-blog/content/variable-selection.md

 # Conclusion

 I've shown that by starting only a few variables and then adding them to the model has a bias risk in linear models.
 For other models you might expect the similar problem.
 A model will try to use any correlation that it can find in the data to find a pattern.
 To prevent this it might be a good tactic to start with all variables and to use less and less variables until overfitting is no longer an issue and all variables in the model are significant.
-This way you might prevent assigning too much predictive power to a variable that might need to be reallocated to a variable that isn't included.
+This way you might prevent assigning too much predictive power to a variable that might need to be reallocated to a variable that isn't included in the model.